Concern Forms

 • Concerns related to conduct in Residential Halls (Student Life Center, Residence at Discovery Square and 318 Commons) will be directed to the Residential Life Director.

-• Concerns related to non-residential conduct will be directed to the Interim Assistant Vice Chancellor for Student Success, Engagement and Equity.
+• Concerns related to non-residential conduct will be directed to the Associate Vice Chancellor for Student Life

 • Any other conduct concerns will be directed to a designated member of the Student Conduct Team.